lerni/instagram-basic-display-feed-element/README.md

 # Silverstripe instagram-basic-display-feed-element
 Instagram feed in a dnadesign/silverstripe-elemental-element.
-It utilizes [espresso-dev/instagram-basic-display-php](https://github.com/espresso-dev/instagram-basic-display-php) and caches the api-response for performance reasons.
-Since different scrappers led to all sorts of problems - mostly cookie/session related, this module came to existence. `appId` & `appSecret` are stored in `yml` and the rotating token is stored in DB.
+It utilizes [espresso-dev/instagram-basic-display-php](https://github.com/espresso-dev/instagram-basic-display-php) and caches api-response for performance reasons.
+Since different scrapers led to all sorts of problems - mostly cookie/session related, this module came to existence. `appId` & `appSecret` are stored in `yml` and the rotating token is stored in DB.
 The API is read-only for "public" data anyway.

 Note: This module utilizes the [Instagram **Basic** Display API](https://developers.facebook.com/docs/instagram-basic-display-api/).